madnoiseless/html-portfolio/README.md

 # html-portfolio
-I started learning HTML last week, and this is my first project.
+I started learning HTML on 02/08/2024, and this is my first project.